 - 3 extra-large eggs

 - 100 g blackberries or mulberries, lightly crushed

 - Preheat oven to 190ºC/170ºC fan/Gas mark 5.

 - Grease a 26 cm springform pan with melted butter or margarine, line base with a 26 cm baking paper circle; grease the paper.

 - Base: Mix together crushed biscuits, sugar and cream, using a Kenwood mixer or food processor; add in melted butter and mix well together.

 - Press into the prepared pan only on the bottom, not on the sides of the tin.
 Set aside.

 - Filling: Add lemon juice to cream, stir, and set aside.

 - Mix cream cheese and mascarpone cheese lightly with a balloon whisk in Kenwood food mixer; add in sugar and vanilla.

 - Add beaten eggs one by one.
 Be careful not to over-beat.

 - Bake for 45 – 50 minutes.
-There will be a skin over the cheesecake.
+There will be skin over the cheesecake.
 The mixture will have set, but be slightly wobbly in the centre.
-Cover with aluminium foil.
+Cover with aluminum foil.

-- Switch off oven, allowing cheesecake to remain in the oven for a further 20 – 30 minutes, if possible.
+- Switch off the oven, allowing the cheesecake to remain in the oven for a further 20 – 30 minutes, if possible.

-- Allow to cool.
+- Allow cooling.
 Do not refrigerate at this point.

 - Topping: Blend sugar and cornflour in a heavy saucepan; mix well.